fastoch/React-JS-Dave-Gray/README.md

 <Header title="Groceries" />
 ```

-Then, in our `Header.tsx` file, we first need to define a **Props** interface that includes this title prop.
+Then, in our `Header.tsx` file, we first need to define a **Props** interface that includes the title prop.
 After that, we can pass in 'props' as a parameter (of type 'Props') to the Header function.
-Finally, in the h1 element, we can replace "Groceries List" with a JSX expression that uses the title prop.
+Finally, in the <h1> element, we can replace "Groceries List" with a JSX expression that uses the title prop.

 ```tsx
 interface Props {